Approach

 Validation and decisions remain with the organization.

-CapyraWorks can help make the evidence and uncertainty visible.
-The organization still owns the operating context, authority, and accountability needed to confirm reality and decide what happens next.
+CapyraWorks can make evidence and uncertainty easier to see.
+The organization still owns the operating context and the decisions that follow.

 Client ownership includes